antvopilov/notes/readItlater/GitHub - shd101wyymarkdown-preview-enhanced One of the 'BEST' markdown preview extensions for Atom editor!.md

 ## Changelog

-Newest updates for the current minor version can be found at the [newest notes](https://shd101wyy.github.io/markdown-preview-enhanced/#/newest).
-Detailed changes for each old release can be found at [history notes](https://shd101wyy.github.io/markdown-preview-enhanced/#/history).
+Newest updates for the current minor version can be found at the [[https://shd101wyy.github.io/markdown-preview-enhanced/#/newest]].
+Detailed changes for each old release can be found at [[https://shd101wyy.github.io/markdown-preview-enhanced/#/history]].

 ## License